 Another team developer had a different tool for publishing apps, which I also set about documenting.
 This tool was designed for non-technical end users and was supposed to be so easy, it didn’t have any more documentation than a brief FAQ.

 I tested the tool from beginning to end by creating and submitting an app with it.
 By the time I finished, I had more than 30 questions along with several significant issues that I discovered.
+I uncovered a number of previously unknown bugs, called attention to a problematic synchronization issue, brought together teams from across organizations to troubleshoot some issues, and generally raised my value from mere documentation writer to more of a power player on the team.

 For example, for general Fire TV users who weren’t using the app template, I also wrote documentation on how to integrate and send recommendations.
 But since I didn’t have my own general Fire TV app (not one built with Fire App Builder) to test this with, I didn’t play around with the code to actually send recommendations.
 I had to take on faith much of my information based on the engineer’s instructions and the feedback we were getting from beta users.

 As you can imagine, I later discovered gaps in the documentation that I needed to address.
-(It turns out when you actually send recommendations to Fire TV, Fire TV uses only some of the recommendations info you send in the display.
+It turns out when you actually send recommendations to Fire TV, Fire TV uses only some of the recommendations info you send in the display.
 But in my initial docs, I didn’t indicate which fields actually get used.
 This left developers wondering if they integrated the recommendations correctly.
-Unsurprisingly, in our forums, a third-party developer soon asked what he was doing wrong because a field he was passing seemed to have no effect on the display.)
+Unsurprisingly, in our forums, a third-party developer soon asked what he was doing wrong because a field he was passing seemed to have no effect on the display.

 Putting together an app from scratch that leverages all the recommendation API calls requires more effort, for sure.
 But to get the initial foundation going, it’s the step I needed to take to ferret out all the potential issues users would face.